 Seed Propagating New Guinea Impatiens

 For proper germination of New Guinea impatiens, temperatures should remain consistently between 70-75 F. (21-24 C.).
-Temperatures above 80 F. (27 C.) will produce leggy seedlings and they also need and adequate light source to germinate.
+Temperatures above 80 F. (27 C.) will produce leggy seedlings and they also need an adequate light source to germinate.
 Seeds are planted at a depth of about ¼-½ inch (approximately 1 cm. or slightly less).
-Seed grown New Guinea impatiens take approximately 15-20 days to germinate.
+Seed-grown New Guinea impatiens take approximately 15-20 days to germinate.